asjad99/asjad99/README.md

 ####  Research Projects  🔭 :electron:

-I'm intereted in studying and developing intelligent algorithms enabled by constraints, exposed by representations that support models targeted at thinking, perception and action.
+I'm intereted in studying and developing intelligent algorithms enabled by constraints(exposed by representations) that support models targeted at thinking, perception and action.
 My recent focus has largely been on Applied Machine Learning, which is is full of [fascinating open problems](https://www.asjadk.io/real-world-rl/) like [Generalization](https://www.asjadk.io/generalization/), [intelligent exploration vs exploitation](https://www.asjadk.io/strategic-exploration-in-online-decision-making/), [counter-factual evaluation](https://www.asjadk.io/counterfactual-policy-evaluation/), Meta-Learning and Sample Efficient Learning.
 Progress in solving these problems, can have a major impact on domains like industrial automation, healthcare and Education.